Sacramento Dog Bite Lawyers

 What Should I Do If A Dog Bit Me?

-Be sure to take photographs of any injuries and continue to do so throughout the healing process.
-This will play an important role should you decide to pursue a personal injury claim.
+- Take photographs of your injuries and continue to do so throughout the healing process.

-Generally, most dog bite cases in California are governed by the “dog bite statute.”
-It is found in the California Civil Code, section 3342(a).
+Generally, most dog bite cases in California are governed by the “dog bite statute" which is found in the California Civil Code, section 3342(a).

-To prove this claim, the victim must prove:
+To prove this claim, the victim must demonstrate: